-referral agency see the Planning Act, section 54(2).
+referral agency means a referral agency under the Planning Act.

 relevant application, for part 6, division 4, subdivisions 2 and 3, see section 79.

 relevant law, for part 5, see section 47.

 relevant local government, for a reconstruction area, land or a development scheme, means each local government in whose area the reconstruction area, the land, or the land to which the development scheme applies is located.